-Shimano is fairly consistent with its product lifecycles and, following its usual pattern, it seems highly probable that we’ll see the launch of a new 12-speed Dura-Ace groupset in 2020, most likely called Dura-Ace R9200.
+Shimano is fairly consistent with its product lifecycles and, following its usual pattern, it seems highly probable that we’ll see the launch of a new 12-speed Dura-Ace groupset in the near future, most likely called Dura-Ace R9200.

 The current 11-speed Dura-Ace R9100 is a wonderfully refined groupset in all its permutations (disc, rim, electronic, mechanical…) and you could be forgiven for thinking that major improvements are unlikely.

-Nevertheless, we’re excited to see what Shimano comes up with for 2020.
+Nevertheless, we’re excited to see what Shimano comes up with next.
 Will Shimano go 12-speed on the road?
 Will the new Dura-Ace Di2 be partially or completely wireless?
 What mad new tech might be introduced?

-As is traditional, Shimano won’t tell us anything at this point, so here are our predictions and my personal wish list of features, based on years of reporting on Shimano components and my assessment of the current road bike market.
+As is traditional, Shimano is tight-lipped on the subject, so here are our updated predictions and my personal wish list of features, based on years of reporting on Shimano components and my assessment of the current road bike market.

 1. Dura-Ace R9200 will be 12-speed